Spread the love

 Horchata

-There´s no trip to Valencia, without tasting the famous local drink horchata (also called orxata in Valencian).
-It is a plant-based drink made from soaked, ground, and sweetened tiger nuts.
-While it´s one of the most traditional delicatessens of Valencia, you can still find horchata across the whole of Spain.
+There’s no trip to Valencia without tasting the famous local drink, horchata (or orxata in Valencian).
+This plant-based beverage is made from soaked, ground, and sweetened tiger nuts.
+While horchata is one of the most traditional delicacies of Valencia, you can find it throughout Spain.
+However, if you get the chance to try an authentic version, head to Horchatería Daniel in Alboraya (an easy day trip from Valencia), widely regarded as the best place to experience the original taste.

 spain food gifts horchata